Bishop Auckland: Auckland Castle

-Auckland Castle (often known locally as The Bishop's palace), has been the official residence of the Bishop of Durham since 1832.
-However, its history goes back much earlier, being established as a hunting lodge for the Prince Bishops of Durham.
+Auckland Castle (often known locally as The Bishop's palace), was the official residence of the Bishop of Durham since 1832 until 2012.
+However, its history goes back much earlier, being established as a hunting lodge for the bishops of Durham.
 The castle is surrounded by 800 acre of parkland, which was originally used by the Bishops for hunting and is today open to the public.
 The castle and its grounds contain seven Grade I listed structures.

 The castle's long dining room is home to 12 of the 13 17th century portraits of Jacob and his 12 sons painted by Francisco de Zurbarán, which were saved by Bishop Trevor in 1756.
 Trevor was unable to secure the 13th, Benjamin, so commissioned Arthur Pond to produce a copy, which hangs alongside the 12 other originals.

 Auckland Castle also provides the setting for Lewis Carroll's story "A Legend of Scotland".

 As discussed in the Tourism section, the Castle re-opened in early November 2019, after a multi-million pound restoration.
 Additional work continued at and near the castle to make the town a significant tourist attraction.
 Reports suggests that the revival of the area, dubbed the Auckland Project, will eventually cost a total of about £150m.

 Binchester Roman Fort

 The route of the Roman road Dere Street passes straight through the middle of the town on its way to the nearby Roman Fort at Binchester.
 Binchester Roman Fort, or Vinovia as it was known to the Romans, has one of the best preserved examples of a Roman military bath house hypocaust in the country.
 Bishop Auckland's main shopping street, Newgate Street, together with Cockton Hill Road and Watling Road faithfully follow the route of Dere Street.
-Note that Watling Road should not be confused with the Roman road Watling Street, which is in the South of England.
+Watling Road should not be confused with the Roman road Watling Street, which is in the South of England.